-All our sewage treatment plants treat water to a tertiary level and operate under licence from the NSW Environment Protection Authority (EPA) which sets standards for the treated water returned to the environment from the plant.
+All our sewage treatment plants operate under licence from the NSW Environment Protection Authority (EPA).
+The EPA sets the standards for the treated water returned to the environment.

 Here is a three minute video explaining how our sewer system works:

 We operate 10 recycled water schemes across the MidCoast.

 Recycling water for irrigation is a great way to reduce the amount of drinking water used for non-drinking purposes.
 The process involves reusing treated effluent from our sewage treatment plants to irrigate grassed areas.

 The following schemes produce recycled water for irrigating farms: